sperezacuna/schneider-challenge-r1/README.md

 ### Download Elexon data [OPTIONAL] [[More info]](#ukreason)
-In case you run the script with the *--only_entsoe* setting, you may skip this section.
+In case you run the ingestion script with the *--only_entsoe* setting, you may skip this section.

 If you choose to run it without the *--only_entsoe* option (which is both the default and recommended), the data for the UK will not be fetched from ENTSO-E but rather from [Elexon](https://developer.data.elexon.co.uk/).
 The subsequent process remains identical to the one previously explained for ENTSO-E. However, it's crucial to consider the following particularities: